-Determination, focus and self-belief.
-Being a small business owner isn’t easy and is a steep learning curve for many.
-You’ll need to be prepared to take risks, find and sign up clients and take responsibility for all your decisions.
+Determination, focus, and self-belief.
+Being a small business owner isn’t easy and it’s a steep learning curve for many.
+You’ll need to be prepared to take risks, find and sign up clients, and take responsibility for all your decisions.

 Knowledge about your product and target market.
 If you want to build up a loyal client base, you’ll need to be confident in what you’re selling and have a strong awareness of who you’re selling it to, so that you can adapt to their needs.

 Realism and objectivity.
 Some people view self-employment through rose-tinted glasses, but this won’t prepare you for the highs and lows that often come along with it.
 Be realistic and think about the potential downsides as well as the benefits.

 Confidence in your decisions.
 Running a business can be lonely with few places to turn to for support.